Master Memorization Quickly with this Four Step Process and prep for exams more easily

 Luckily, these four steps to master memorization access both types of review, making it a killer strategy to remember anything.

-Grab your free memorization cheat sheet, use the master guide to help you draft a list of what you need to focus on and then start working the four steps.
+Grab your free memorization cheat sheet from the resource library, use the master guide to help you draft a list of what you need to focus on and then start working on the four steps.
 To make this process even more productive, practice revising your notes regularly so you can best focus on what you need to memorize right now.

 - Identify one list or a set of 5 terms you need memorize.

-- Set a timer and spend 10 minutes practicing the four steps:
+- Set a timer for 10 minutes and practice the four steps:

 Leave a note below and let me know how your first memorization session goes!